ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 League of Legends meets all the criteria for deliberate practice.
 However, less than a third of players actually engage in it.
 Only those players who do so effectively learn and develop their skills.

 Statistics show that around 75% of all players consistently find themselves in the bottom four ranks: iron, bronze, silver, and gold.
 This means that the majority of players are stuck below the middle of the rankings.
-Why aren't they learning and growing?
-Let's explore this question.
+Why are not they learning and growing?
+Let us explore this question.

 I> The [**Elo rating system**](https://en.wikipedia.org/wiki/Elo_rating_system) is a method used to calculate the relative skill levels of players.
 Each player is assigned a numerical rating that reflects his current skill.
 After every game, these ratings are adjusted based on the outcome: the winner receives points, while the loser loses points.